intel-analytics/ipex-llm/apps/friesian-server-helm/preparation/README.md

   |-user_ebd_dir
     |-user_ebd.parquet (Users' embedding parquet file)
       |                (Fill user_ebd_dir/user_ebd.parquet in `init.featureRecall.resourcePath.initialUserDataPath`)
-      |                (user_ebd_dir is just an example directory to demonstrate how the data path is populated when there are data files in the directory)
+      |                (user_ebd_dir is just an example directory to demonstrate how to fill in the data path when there are data files in the directory)
       |-part-xxxxxxxxx-xxxx.parquet
       |-part-xxxxxxxxx-xxxx.parquet
       |-...